Stacy Carmichael, Ph.D., ABPP

-She has held many positions in her field from Owner/Director, Program Director and most recently served as Clinical Director and still consulting as Family Liaison for Providence Pass, an elite therapeutic boarding school in Orlando.
+She has held many positions in her field from Owner/Director, Program Director and most recently served as Clinical Director at an elite therapeutic boarding school in Orlando.
 She specializes in family and adolescent therapy including but not limited to; Oppositional Defiant Disorder, Eating Disorders, ADD/ADHD, Depression, Anxiety, Borderline Disorder, Self-Harm, Adjustment Disorder and High Functioning ASD.
 She is proficient in several modalities; DBT, CBT, Emotional-Focused Therapy or EFT, Attachment Therapy, Client-Centered Therapy.
 A.R.T.
 (Accelerated Resolution Therapy) and Neurofeedback.
-She works at both the Winter Garden and Dr. Phillips locations.

-She is married with 5 children and 9 grandchildren, her interests are music, travel, boating and spending time with family and friends.
+She has 3 children and 8 grandchildren, her interests are music, travel, boating and spending time with family and friends.

 Lila Carder, MA, CCC-SLP